 Ayberk has received numerous international industry awards and was one of the first bartenders from Brazil to bring the caipirinha to Frankfurt.
 Together with Fatih Akerdem, the second Frankfurt bartending legend from The Westin Grand Hotel, he wrote the cocktail recipe book "Raki Nights", at the time the first of its kind worldwide.
 "Thank you, my friend, for the fabulous time and the unforgettable moments," Akerdem tells the future retiree.

 Instead of a big farewell party, Ahmet Ayberk has wished for a quiet dinner evening in a small circle.
 "With him goes not only a city-famous personality, with him go countless stories and the last ‚piece' Casablanca Bar," said Wolfgang Selinger.
 Miguel Pereira has already taken over as bar manager at The Legacy Bar for a few months now.
 He has adopted Ayberk's bitters, smoked drinks and recipes, so his legacy in bar culture is secure.

-The Le Méridien Frankfurt, with 300 rooms and suites, is located in Frankfurt's trendy Bahnhofsviertel, on a leafy city square that is considered a hotspot for the gastro and nightlife scene.
+The Le Méridien Frankfurt, with 300 rooms and suites, is located in Frankfurt's hip Bahnhofsviertel, on a leafy city square that is considered a hotspot for the gastro and nightlife scene.
 The hotel is just a few minutes' walk from the main railway station and the banking and business district, the Museumsufer is within easy walking distance and the airport within 15 minutes by car.
 In-location for casual fine dining with smoked and barbecue specialties is The Legacy Bar & Grill.
 For meetings and events, the hotel offers 10 function rooms with more than 600 square feet of space.
-The Le Méridien Frankfurt realizes the group-wide art program "Unlock art" through a partnership with the Schirn Kunsthalle, one of Germany's top addresses for contemporary art.
+The Le Méridien Frankfurt implements the group-wide art program "Unlock art" through a partnership with the Schirn Kunsthalle, one of Germany's top addresses for contemporary art.